MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 There are two kinds of resources, internal resources and external resources:

--  Internal resource: The resource is taken into consideration during the MicroEJ Application build.
+-  Internal resource: The resource is taken into consideration during the Application build.
-   The SOAR step loads the resource and copies it into the same C library as the MicroEJ Application.
+   The SOAR step loads the resource and copies it into the same C library as the Application.
-   Like the MicroEJ Application, the resource is linked into the CPU address space range (internal device memories, external parallel memories, etc.).
+   Like the Application, the resource is linked into the CPU address space range (internal device memories, external parallel memories, etc.).

--  External resource: The resource is not taken into consideration by MicroEJ.
+-  External resource: The resource is not taken into consideration during the Application build.
    It is the responsibility of the BSP project to manage this kind of resource.
    The resource is often programmed outside the CPU address space range (storage media like SD card, serial NOR flash, EEPROM, etc.).